BrightDN/Chirpy/README.md

 # Chirpy
-Chirpy is a social network.
+Chirpy is a social network api